benfaught/jsf-exercises/README.md

 # JS Exercise Answers

-### if you see missing modules or folders, there were no exercises to complete for that section.
+- if you see missing modules or folders, there were **NO** exercises to complete for that section.

-### FYI: though it is not necessary, I have decided to use semicolons in my JS code for my own personal readability.
+- FYI: though it is not necessary, I have decided to use _**semicolons**_ in my JS code for my own personal readability.